silverstripe-archive/deploynaut/docs/en/index.md

 ## Installation

+If you are setting up deploynaut for development, there's a module [`deploynaut-vagrant`](https://github.com/silverstripe-labs/deploynaut-vagrant) that help with creation of virtual machines with the software necessary to run deploynaut.

 ### Capistrano

 Capistrano is written in ruby, and often deployed as a ruby gem.
 So the first requirement is to install it system wide: